vault27/Foundation/paloalto.md

 - Non Functional - error state

 ### Active/Active

+- Advanced design concepts
+- Complex troubleshooting
+- Additional configuration on both firewalls
+- Recommended if each firewall needs its own routing instances and you require full, real-time redundancy out of both firewalls all the time
+- Active/active mode has faster failover
+- Can handle peak traffic flows better than active/passive mode because both firewalls actively process traffic

+Supported deployments:
+- L3
+- Virtual Wire

+Does not support the DHCP client.
+Furthermore, only the active-primary firewall can function as a DHCP Relay.
+If the active-secondary firewall receives DHCP broadcast packets, it drops them

 4 types of design:
 - Floating IP Address and Virtual MAC Address